The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 If the Past logged + Future scheduled report type is selected, the sum of past logged and future scheduled hours is used for margin calculation.

 The project margin will not be calculated unless every team member assigned to the project has a cost rate set.
+The same rule applies to archived people assigned to the project.

 Projected costs and fees

-The Past logged + Future scheduled report type offers projected billable and projected cost calculations.
-Those are calculated as follows:
+The Past logged + Future scheduled report type shows projected billable and projected costs, including any expenses.

-Baseline estimate reports (beta)
+Baseline estimate reports

 By default, these reports are generated for the entire project duration.
 They include all active employees, contractors, and placeholders, and their confirmed time off.

-Baseline estimate vs Scheduled (beta)
+Baseline estimate vs Scheduled

-If your project has a baseline estimate saved, you can compare it with your current scheduled work using the Baseline estimate vs Scheduled (beta) report.
+If your project has a baseline estimate saved, you can compare it with your current scheduled work using the Baseline estimate vs Scheduled report.

 This report uses the baseline as a reference point to highlight differences in hours, fees, and costs.
 A line chart lets you quickly compare baseline and scheduled data on specific dates.
 The difference is highlighted in the summary bar, and the tables provide a detailed breakdown by phases, tasks, and team members.

-Baseline estimate vs Logged (beta)
+Baseline estimate vs Logged

-If your project has a baseline estimate saved, you can compare it with your current logged work using the Baseline estimate vs Logged (beta) report.
+If your project has a baseline estimate saved, you can compare it with your current logged work using the Baseline estimate vs Logged report.

 This report uses the baseline as a reference point to highlight differences in hours, fees, and costs.
 A line chart lets you quickly compare baseline and logged data on specific dates.
 The difference is highlighted in the summary bar, and the tables provide a detailed breakdown by phases, tasks, and team members.